vitalif/vitastor/docs/config/pool.en.md

 - Type: integer
 - Default: 4096

 "Sector" size of virtual disks in this pool.
 The value from /vitastor/config/global is used when unspecified.
-Similar to block_size, the pool must be restricted by [osd_tags](#osd_tags) to only include OSDs with matching bitmap_granularity.
+Similarly to block_size, only OSDs with matching bitmap_granularity are used for each pool.

 Read more about this parameter in [Cluster-Wide Disk Layout Parameters](layout-cluster.en.md#bitmap_granularity).